 4.4 Joint Coordination Activity (JCA)

 A Joint Coordination Activity (JCA) is formed to coordinate activities on topics of relevance across ITU-T Study Groups.
 They report their progress either to TSAG or to a particular study group.
 Where FGs are typically formed to study forward-looking topics, report results, and dissolve, JCAs are envisioned as tools for coordination between study groups.
 Like FGs, JCAs do not write Recommendations.
-Their working methods are documented in clause 5.
+Their working methods are documented in [clause 5 | [ITU-T A.jca]].

 4.5 Regional Group (RG)